 Brian Jay Jones

-Celebrated Biographer of Jim Henson and George Lucas
+Celebrated Biographer of Jim Henson, George Lucas, and Dr. Seuss

 About Brian Jay Jones

-Jones is currently at work on a biography of Dr. Seuss aimed at adult readers, which will be released in late 2018.
-He enthusiastically documents his research process on his webpage and social media, in keep with his role as an authority on the process of writing a biography.
-He has served as the president of the Biographers International Organization and is currently the Biographer in Residence at the University of Mary Washington where he is the Associate Director of the Great Lives Program.
+He enthusiastically documents his research process on his webpage and social media, in keeping with his role as an authority on the process of writing a biography.
+He has served as both the vice and president and president of Biographers International Organization.
 Prior to his biographical work, Jones spent most of his career in politics, working as a policy analyst for the United States Senate.
-He lives in Virginia.
+He lives in Washington, D.C.

 The Universe of George Lucas

 How does one man turn a far-fetched science fiction story into one of the most successful entertainment franchises of all time?
 Lucas's biographer Brian Jay Jones illuminates audiences on the ways that Lucas's personal life and work have intersected throughout his career to create films that are truly one of a kind.